Flevy Management Insights Case Study

 David Tang | SWOT Analysis

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in SWOT Analysis to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR Strategic SWOT analysis for a biotech firm in precision medicine led to a 15% market share increase and 8% profit margin growth, addressing pharma industry competition, regulatory challenges, and operational scaling.